Fees

 Workers’ Compensation

 Fees are strictly contingent and set by statute.
-If you do not win your claim, improve your award, or reach a settlement, I receive no fee.
+If you do not win your claim, improve your award, or reach a settlement, you do not owe a fee.

 Fees are paid according to what occurs during the claims process.
 If your claim is denied and if you go to a hearing and win, the employer pays a fee set by the judge.
 If I help receive an increase in a disability award, I receive 10% of the increase.
 If you settle your claim, I receive a percentage of the settlement, 25% of the first $17,500 and 10% of each additional dollar.